Docs

 alert("Mission log recorded!")

-Double-check: That means the full code for your UI class should look like this:
+The full code for your UI class should look like this:

 class UI(UITemplate):